henryharan/entropy/README.md

   -o OUTPUTFILE, --output OUTPUTFILE
                         Output into path you input.
 The default path in dir /tmp
-  -T TIMEOUT, --timeout TIMEOUT
-                        The default timeout for netwave is 300s.
+  --timeout TIMEOUT     The default timeout for netwave is 300s.
   -t TASKS, --task TASKS
                         Run tasks number of connects in parallel, default is 10.